MiteshJain8/CSE/Readme.md

-## For Python lab exam programs, go to Python -> LabExam folder
+## For DAA lab exam programs, go to DAA -> LabExam folder

 ## CSE lab programs from 3rd to 4th SEM